OSVVM/OSVVM-Scripts/README.rst

 Note the paths specified to include are relative to OsvvmLibriaries directory since that is where OsvvmLibraries.pro is located.

+Include sets the tcl variables $::ARGC and $::ARGV (an array).
+Rather than using these it is recommended to use tcl procedures.

 Building the OSVVM Libraries
 -------------------------------------------
 Build is a layer on top of include (it calls include) that creates a logging point.